10 Common Questions from Children with Grief

 • Try to stay away from metaphors or euphemisms.

-• If you are not sure how to answer a question or don’t know the answer, be honest about that.
-It can validate children’s feelings when you express that, just like them, you do not have all the answers.
+• If you are not sure how to answer a question or do not know the answer, be honest about that.
+It can validate children’s feelings when you express that, as just like them, you do not have all the answers.

 Special Thanks: